Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 done
 ```

-This step should take around 2 hr 15 min with 288 cpus to convert 322 files.
-370 CPU hours.

-## Make configuration files
+## 3. Make file batches and configuration files

 Depending on how you partition the files into batches this may change. e.g. we used a simpler method for RONIN steps above.
-Here we are batching them in 14 batches grouped by a consistent number of files (23 per batch).
+Here we are batching them in 14 batches grouped by a consistent number of sequential files (322 total files, 23 per batch = 14 batches).

 ```
+#Group the filenames into batches
 ls -v Expanded_mzML/ | head -n 23 > dinput_1.list
 ls -v Expanded_mzML/ | tail -n +24 | head -n 23 > dinput_2.list
 ls -v Expanded_mzML/ | tail -n +47 | head -n 23 > dinput_3.list